freedomofpress/encryption-works/encryption_works.md

 ## Encrypting Files with PGP

-As well as powering e-mail encryption with a desktop client like Apple Mail or Thunderbird, you can also use PGP to encrypt files on your hard-drive with your public key.
+As well as powering email encryption with desktop clients like Apple Mail or Thunderbird, you can also use PGP to encrypt files on your hard-drive with your public key.

 This serves as a second layer of protection if you use full-disk encryption and lends you extra security to transfer those files onto a flash drive or upload them to a cloud storage website.